chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 ##The Basics

-An educated guess would suggest to me that the final image is made up of 3 layers, a background, a reprojected version of the screenshot and an overlay.
-The background contains the bulk of the picture, with a blank spot where the screenshot will go.
-The screenshot needs reprojecting onto the device in the picture's screen's co-ordinate space (i.e. bent and squashed to fit on the screen) and then compositing on top.
-And that just leaves any glossy reflections or occlusions for the final overlay layer which is again composited on top.
-There's possibility also a separate mask layer, but for the sake of argument let's assume that's folded into the overlay.
+An educated guess would suggest to me that the final image is made up of 3 layers -
+* A background image contains the bulk of the picture, with a blank spot where the screenshot will go.
+* A reprojected screenshot image onto the device in the picture's screen's co-ordinate space (i.e. bent and squashed to fit on the screen)
+* And that just leaves any glossy reflections or occlusions for the final overlay layer which is again composited on top.

+_There's possibility also a separate mask layer, but for the sake of argument let's assume that's folded into the overlay._

+I'm going to assume everyone could think up a few different techniques for compositing the layers in a browser and skip to the juicy stuff of reprojecting the screenshot.

 ##2D Transforms and Triangles